MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nf-objidl-isequentialstream-write.md

 ## -returns

 This method can return one of these values.
+S_OK in case of success.

 ## -remarks